Frequently Asked Questions

 What conditions do you work with?

-I have experience working with all types of client needs including weight gain, weight loss, general healthy eating, eating disorders, emotional eating, sports nutrition, IBS, FODMAP diets, high cholesterol, food allergies, diabetes, PCOS and more!
+I have experience working with all types of client needs including weight management, general healthy eating, eating disorders, emotional eating, sports nutrition, IBS, FODMAP diets, high cholesterol, food allergies, diabetes, PCOS and more!
 My philosophy is based on mindful eating so we will work on getting in a balance of healthy foods while also listening to your body and choosing foods that work for your individual needs.
 This encourages maintaining a healthy relationship with food and your body.

 What is the difference between a Dietitian and Nutritionist?